Gastric Bypass Surgery Cost and Procedure Information

 - Coronary heart disease

 It is vital to lose weight to reduce your health risks from obesity.
 Typically, many people can achieve weight loss by doing regular exercise and keeping a healthy and balanced diet.
 However, this is not the case for everyone.
 Some people with obesity really struggle to lose their excess weight, even when trying their best with diet and exercise.
-Others may lose weight at first with diet and exercise but then, after a certain point, their weight loss stops.
+Others may lose weight at first with diet and exercise, but their weight loss stops after a certain point.
 This can cause their weight to plateau before they reach their desired goal weight.
 A gastric bypass may be suitable for those people who need further help with their weight loss.
 It is a good option for those who would like to have definitive surgery to aid their weight loss.

 What makes a good gastric bypass candidate?